 West Point Writing Center

 The West Point Writing Center enables cadets and faculty across the United States Military Academy to advance their study of critical thinking, academic argument, writing within the disciplines, college pedagogy, and professional communication.
-Through a variety of forums, especially the Writing Fellows Program, select students and faculty work together in order to research the most powerful ideas and effective practices available within composition studies, to contribute originally to high-level scholarly conversations, and above all, to enhance the resources on hand to all West Point cadets for the development of their thinking and writing.
+Through a variety of forums, especially the Writing Fellows Program, select students and faculty work together to research the most powerful ideas and effective practices available within composition studies, to contribute originally to high-level scholarly conversations, and above all, to enhance the resources on hand to all West Point cadets for the development of their thinking and writing.

 For more information about the Writing Center and Writing Fellows Program, please contact: